 Attendees undertaking any of the Early Years AET training will benefit from an increased awareness of Autism as a difference, not a deficit and how to value the strength that comes with embracing neurodiversity and partnership working.
 The training modules will provide an introduction to autism and some of the reasonable adjustments that need to be considered when working with autistic children.

-Training: The below courses will be running virtually via Zoom or Microsoft Teams.
+Training: The below courses will be running both virtually via Microsoft Teams and during face-to-face training sessions.
 Please book your place via the booking link below.

 Please click on the module titles to view the full content of each course.